-On receipt of a written complaint or allegation by a member or non-member of the OR Society (the 'Complainant') against one or more of the Society's members (the 'Respondent(s)'), the Executive Director will identify two independent investigators to determine whether there is a case to answer - that is:
+On receipt of a written complaint or allegation against an OR Society Registered or Chartered Scientist ('the Respondent'), the Executive Director will identify two independent investigators to determine whether there is a case to answer - that is:

-- Whether the matter complained of does constitute a breach of the Society's Code of Professional Conduct, rules, regulations or procedures; - It is a non-trivial matter; and - There is, or could be, sufficient evidence to support the complaint.
+- Whether the matter complained of does constitute a breach of the code; - It is a non-trivial breach; and - There is, or could be, sufficient evidence to support the complaint.

-The independent investigators should be Fellows of the OR Society, General Council members, or otherwise persons of standing within the OR profession.
-They should have no conflict of interest, perceived or actual, with respect to the content of the complaint or the member(s) complained of.
+The independent investigators should be Fellows of the OR Society, General Council members, OR Society-registered Chartered Scientists, or otherwise persons of standing within the OR profession.
+They should have no conflict of interest, perceived or actual, with respect to the content of the complaint or the member complained of.

-The independent investigators should document their relevant decisions in writing, setting out the reasons for these decisions.
+The independent investigators should document all their relevant actions, decisions and conversations.

 The independent investigators should review the complaint and any supporting documentation.
-If they decide that the complaint is trivial, or that there is no evidence to support it, or that the matter complained of does not in fact represent a breach of the OR Society's Code of Professional Conduct, rules, regulations or procedures, then the complaint will be dismissed, and the Complainant notified by the Executive Director.
+If they decide that the complaint is trivial, or that there is no evidence to support it, or that the matter complained of does not in fact represent a breach of the code, then the complaint will be dismissed, and the Complainant notified by the Executive Director.

-In all other cases, the Respondent(s) will be notified of the nature, particulars, and source of the complaint, and that this is subject to a preliminary investigation.
-The Respondent(s) will be invited to submit a written response, within 10 days (or longer if so decided by the investigators).
+In all other cases, the Respondent will be notified of the nature, particulars, and source of the complaint, and that this is subject to a preliminary investigation.
+The Respondent will be invited to submit a written response, within 10 days (or longer if so decided by the investigators).
 The investigators may also ask for additional details or evidence from the Complainant, at their discretion.

 The Executive Director will convene a Disciplinary Committee, consisting of three to five members depending on the complexity of the case, with one of them appointed as Chair.
-Each Disciplinary Committee member should be a Fellow of the OR Society, and/or an OR Society General Council member, and/or otherwise a person of standing within the OR or similar profession.
-Normally there should be one independent Disciplinary Committee member from outside the OR Society membership.
-The Disciplinary Committee members should have no conflict of interest, perceived or actual, with respect to the content of the complaint or the member(s) complained of.
+Each Disciplinary Committee member should be a Chartered Scientist, and/or a Fellow of the OR Society, and/or an OR Society General Council member, and/or otherwise a person of standing within the OR or similar profession.
+They should have no conflict of interest, perceived or actual, with respect to the content of the complaint or the member complained of.